 What is a hospitalist?

-The term hospitalist is used for doctors who are specialized in the care of patients in the hospital.
-This movement was initiated about a decade ago and has evolved due to many factors.
-These factors include:
+The term hospitalist is used for healthcare providers who are specialized in the care of patients in the hospital.
+A hospitalist can: